C4E5G3/nixs-main/content/en/posts/a_biblical_table_of_contents.md

 18 I will raise them up a Prophet from among their brethren, like unto thee, and will put my words in his mouth; and he shall speak unto them all that I shall command him.
 19 And it shall come to pass, that whosoever will not hearken unto my words which he shall speak in my name, I will require it of him.**

-So Jesus is the crossroads represented in the Old Testament by Mounts Ebal & Gerizim: choose to be blessed on one hill, or cursed on the other.
+So Jesus is in fact the crossroads represented in the Old Testament by Mounts Ebal & Gerizim: choose to be blessed on one hill, or cursed on the other.
-Old Covenant Israel at the end of the Law era, when Christ was ministering, had a binary choice: obey the Law and accept Christ, and therefore be blessed, or reject Christ, thereby repudiating the Law, (but nonethless putting oneself back under the Law, and hence under the curse of the Law), and therefore be cursed.
+Old Covenant Israel at the end of the Law era, when Christ was ministering, had a binary choice: obey the Law, which lead to Christ, and so accept Christ, and so be blessed, or reject Christ, thereby repudiating the Law, and therefore be cursed.
+(Of course it was no small matter accepting Christ in the first Century Israel - the early believers suffered intense persecution at the hands of theiri own kith and kin, and many turned coat).

-And so, to sum up, this is what is meant in Genesis 12 - Christ will come out of Israel, and those who accept him (within Israel) will be blessed, and those (within Israel) who reject him will be cursed.
+So, to sum up, this is what is meant in Genesis 12 - Christ will come out of Israel, and those who accept him within Israel will be blessed, and those within Israel who reject him will be cursed.
+The actual form of the curse (and blessing) are all enumerated in the Law itself.
+For instance, Leviticus 26 and Deuteronomy 32.
+What is important to understand here is that the Law itself was a curse, and Jesus was the removal of the curse.
+So if you did not follow Jesus, you were in effect leaving yourself under the Law, with all its curses.
 &nbsp;

 #### (Act 5) - In thee shall all the families of the earth be blessed